jadegosar/jadegosar.github.io/mens_bball_project.md

 *Schedule Information:* Schedule information was used to map which Force Plate sessions and Strive files were collected during game weeks and create a variable that determined how many days before or after a game each session was.
 This was used to map sessions that fell within 3 days before or after a game to explore if there was statistically significant differences in metrics between sessions leading up to and following a game.

 *Minutes Played:* We used a file provided by the Applied Health and Performance Science department to determine the number of minutes every player was on the court in each game.
-This enabled us to set a minimum threshold for minutes played in a game...
+This enabled us to set a minimum threshold for minutes played in a game to filter for athletes who played over a certain number of minutes across each game in the season.

 *In-game metrics and player statistics:* These metrics were provided to us by a statistician that works with the basketball team in PDF format.
 From these inputs we were able to pull individual player plus/minuses per game as well as the overall team plus/minus.
 The plus/minus values we worked with were not the standard calculation for plus/minus as they were created using a formula that weighted certain metrics higher than others to calculate a number of "positive points" added and "negative points" which would be subtracted from the positive points to generate the plus/minus metric.
 We did not have a lot of visibility into the exact formula that calculated positive and negative points as they were generated using a propietary program created by the team's statistician but recieved feedback that this plus/minus was the preferred advanced statistic that the staff used to evaluate in-game performance.
 Ultimately, this allowed us to benchmark what games each athlete performed above their average plus/minus across the season along with when the team played particularly well or poorly irregardless of the outcome of the game.